ibm-functions/composer/docs/COMMANDS.md

   compose composition.js [flags]
 Flags:
-  --ast                  only output the ast for the composition --js                   output the conductor action code for the composition -v, --version          output the composer version --debug LIST           comma-separated list of debug flags (when using --js flag)
+  --ast                  only output the ast for the composition --file                 write output to a file next to the input file --js                   output the conductor action code for the composition -o FILE                write output to FILE
+  -v, --version          output the composer version --debug LIST           comma-separated list of debug flags (when using --js flag)
 ```
 The `compose` command takes a Javascript module that exports a composition
 object (for example [demo.js](../samples/demo.js)) and compiles this object to a
-portable JSON format on the standard output.
+portable JSON format on the standard output or in file.
 ```
-compose demo.js > demo.json
+compose demo.js -o demo.json
 ```
 If the `--ast` option is specified, the `compose` command only outputs a JSON
 representation of the Abstract Syntax Tree for the composition.

 If the `--js` option is specified, the `compose` command outputs the conductor
-action code for the composition.
+action code for the composition instead of the generated JSON.

+If the `-o` option is used, the `compose` command outputs to the specified file.

+If the `--file` option is specified, the `compose` command outputs to a file
+next to the input file with a `.json` or `.conductor.js` extension (if the
+`--js` option is specified).

 # Deploy